 Beaked Hazelnut is a native perennial shrub, growing from 6 to 16 feet in height, with open spreading branches that have light brown smooth bark, that with age forms a criss-pattern.

 Twigs have a slight zigzag shape, are smooth or with sparse fine hair, but lack glandular hairs.
 Buds have 2-toned scales, a grayish brown overall with their bases more dark.
 Winter flower buds are ovoid with an acute tip.

-The leaves are alternate, simple, stalked, oval to narrowly elliptic, often with slight lobes near the pointed tip and with bases that are slightly heart-shaped.
-Leaf margins are irregularly double-toothed, the upper side is dark green and slightly fuzzy, at least on the veins, and the lower side is of pale color.
+The leaves are alternate, simple, stalked, oval to narrowly elliptic, often with slight lobes near the pointed tip and with bases that are narrowly heart-shaped to narrowly rounded.
+Leaf margins are irregularly double-toothed, the upper side is dark green and the underside is paler in color, and slightly fuzzy, at least on the veins.

 Flowers: Beaked Hazelnut is monoecious, that is, the male and female flowers are separate.
 Male flowers occur in light gray catkins in groups of 2 or 3, hanging from near the tips of branches.
 These form in fall, overwinter, and then elongate in the spring exposing the flowers.
 The female flowers develop from the winter ovoid buds, but in the spring, only the bright red stigma and styles protrude from the bud.

 Seed: Fertile flowers produce 1/2 inch diameter edible brown nuts in clusters of 2 to 6.
 The nuts are completely hidden under bristly-hairy, leaf-like bracts that have a tubular beak more than 2x as long as the nut itself.
 These bracts are yellow-green to green initially, turning brown at maturity.
 Plants can bear fruit within 5 or 6 years.